 What we don’t: Not ideal for crack climbing; some will find the wide toe box to be too sloppy.

 The Otaki is a relatively recent innovation from La Sportiva, combining an approachable fit with a high level of performance for both sport and trad climbing.
 We’ve worn this shoe on everything from vertical dime edges and steep pocketed limestone to hard finger cracks (it was our shoe of choice for free climbing Moonlight Buttress) and have been super impressed with its performance.
-In many ways, it’s a velcro alternative to the Katana Lace above, but with a more aggressive downturn (a PD 75 last vs. the Katana’s PD 55) and S-Heel technology that provide some extra oomph on steep terrain (we’ll note that because of the velcro closure and more downturned shape, the Otaki is not a great fit for most crack climbs).
+In many ways, it’s a Velcro alternative to the Katana Lace above, but with a more aggressive downturn (a PD 75 last vs. the Katana’s PD 55) and S-Heel technology that provides some extra oomph on steep terrain (we’ll note that because of the Velcro closure and more downturned shape, the Otaki is not a great fit for most crack climbs).

 We used to rank Sportiva’s classic Miura VS high on this list, but the Otaki has become the more popular choice thanks to its more approachable fit (the Miura VS has a unique toe box that works for some, but not for many).
-It’s snug heel cup is great for those with low-volume feet, and the wide toe box adds comfort and versatility for a range of foot shapes.
+Its snug heel cup is great for those with low-volume feet, and the wide toe box adds comfort and versatility for a range of foot shapes.
 And unlike the Katana, the Otaki’s heel cup is unlined, which results in a less plush and breathable feel, but a lot more precision—especially for heel hooking.
 By this point, it’s hopefully becoming clear how to prioritize the two shoes: The Katana is still our pick for all-day performance and crack climbing, but the Otaki offers a slight level up for steeper or more challenging terrain.
 And because it’s a shoe that you’ll likely want to remove between pitches (even on a multipitch), the convenient two-strap Velcro closure makes a lot of sense.

 See the Men's La Sportiva Otaki See the Women's La Sportiva Otaki